ccollicutt/simplestack/README.md

 ### Setup OpenStack

-With the basic infrastructure up, we can add the cirros image, configure the default network, etc.
+With the basic infrastructure up, we can add the Cirros image, configure the default network, etc.

 First, download the Cirros image to the root of the playbook.